 Once in Quito, a Canadian in my group held an iPhone over his head to get a better shot of the public square outside the presidential palace.
 An alert thief ran by the tourist, grabbing the phone as he passed.
 Expensive lesson learned.

 I’ve painted a grim picture, but remember it’s all about prevention.
-In my recent travels, I can report that the crime situation has actually improved in a number of countries I mention.
-Ecuador and Panama have invested heavily in law enforcement and crimes against travelers has declined dramatically.
+In my recent travels, I can report that the crime situation in regards to tourists has actually improved in a number of countries I mention, despite increased violence among drug traffickers.

 Travelers should do their due diligence in selecting and preparing to visit Latin American countries.
 This includes understanding that much of what they read on social media is inaccurate.
 Ecudadorian and Panamian tour guides I know tell me they spend a great deal of time these days showing tourists actual police crime statistics to show that what they’ve read on Facebook, Twitter and other internet plaforms is a gross exageration of reality.
 In Ecuador for example, Quito and Cuenca continue to be safe destinations despite the well-publicized crime wave among drug traffickers in Guayaquil and other coastal cities.